deinte/hacs-genie/info.md

 ## Installation
 1. Add this repository as a **Custom Repository** in HACS (category: Integration).
-2. Install the “Rituals Perfume Genie” integration from the HACS store.
+2. Install the “Rituals Perfume Genie (HACS)” integration from the HACS store.
 3. Restart Home Assistant to load the integration.

 ## Configuration
-Open **Settings → Devices & Services → + Add Integration**, search for “Rituals Perfume Genie”, then sign in with your Rituals account credentials.
+Open **Settings → Devices & Services → + Add Integration**, search for “Rituals Perfume Genie (HACS)”, then sign in with your Rituals account credentials.
 Entities are created automatically for each diffuser linked to the account.

 More details and troubleshooting tips are available in the full README.